 To survive, young Peregrine Falcons must learn to be supreme fliers.
 They practice their moves by following their parents around in the air.
 As the fledglings grow in strength, a parent Peregrine may catch a bird and then drop it, forcing the young to swoop down and catch it midair.
 Although it looks like intentional training, the adult may be dropping the prey simply to avoid getting mobbed by the rambunctious youngsters.

 Birds often bathe in water, of course, but they also take dust baths, even when water is available nearby.
 Plopping down in loose, powdery soil, fluttering furiously, they work the dust into their feathers and then shake it out again.
 Dusting may help to control lice or other parasites, or to remove fatty grease from the feathers.
 The habit is especially common among ground-dwellers like this Ruffed Grouse.

 Freebie Alert!
 Love birds but haven't mastered identifying them yet?
-Download our handy Audubon Bird Guide App to start learning 821 North American species.
-Available for iPhone, Droid, and Kindle devices.
+Download our handy Audubon Bird Guide App to begin learning the songs and behaviors of 821 North American species today.

 Northern Gannets generally mate for life, but they take separate vacations, wandering south in the Atlantic during the fall and winter.
 Come spring, members of a pair meet at the spot that’s central to their relationship: their nest site on an island off eastern Canada.
 Their rendezvous is marked by rituals of bowing and posturing, often “fencing” gently with their big beaks.